bzeiss/hearcal/README.md

 # HearCal: Perceptual Headphone Calibration for Mixing

-HearCal is a Python-based diagnostic and refinement tool designed to bridge the gap between objective acoustic targets and your personal hearing when calibrating headphones for mixing music on headphones.
+HearCal is a Python-based tool designed to bridge the gap between objective acoustic targets and your individual hearing.
+It allows you to create a personalized calibration profile for mixing music on headphones.

 ## 1. Introduction

-The goal of HearCal is to create a **personalized hearing profile** (delta curve) that accounts for the specific characteristics of your ears and your headphones for the purpose of creating an equalizer profile that adjusts a headphone-specific measure to a specific target curve like the Harman Over-Ear 2018 curve **as well as your individual hearing profile on these headphones**, for the purpose of mixing music, for example.
+The goal of HearCal is to generate a **personalized hearing profile** (a "delta curve").
+This curve accounts for the unique characteristics of your ears and your specific headphones.
+When combined with industry-standard targets—such as the **Harman Over-Ear 2018** curve, it creates an equalization profile tailored specifically to how you perceive sound.

-Standard headphone targets, like the Harman Ove-Ear 2018 target, are based on "standard" listeners with good hearing.
-As hearing sensitivity varies with age, noise exposure or health, your perception often deviates from these baselines.
-HearCal uses a two-phase process to identify these deviations:
+Standard headphone targets are based on "standard" listeners with healthy hearing.
+However, because sensitivity varies with age, noise exposure, and physiology, your perception often deviates from these averages.
+HearCal identifies these deviations through a two-phase process:

-* **Phase 1 (Calibration)**: Uses **Instantaneous A/B Switching** to find equal-loudness thresholds across 31 ISO frequency bands compared to a reference anchor tone (1000Hz by default).
+* **Phase 1 (Calibration)**: Uses **Instantaneous A/B Switching** to find equal-loudness thresholds across 31 ISO frequency bands, compared against a 1000Hz reference anchor.
-* **Phase 2 (Verification)**: Employs a **Sequential Pulse methodology** (Anchor → Silence → Test) to reset the ear's automatic gain control and prevent your brain from "adapting" to the sound, which can skew results.
-In this verification step, there multiple toggle modes that let you also disable the sequential pulsing and let you compare the adjusted levels side by side, shuffle the frequencies around so that you don't always compare the same two frequency bands next to each other and an ascending order toggle in order to deliberately compare frequency bands next to each other.
+* **Phase 2 (Verification)**: Employs a **Sequential Pulse methodology** (Anchor → Silence → Test).
+This resets the ear's automatic gain control and prevents the brain from "adapting" to the sound, which can otherwise skew results.
+This phase includes toggle modes to shuffle frequencies or test in ascending order to ensure a truly "flat" subjective response.

-By combining your HearCal delta with an objective target, you create a monitoring environment optimized for your specific hearing.

-HearCal is a Python based cross-platform command line application with a terminal user interface.
-It is designed that way to stay simple, be easy to adapt and low maintenance.
-You'll need some basic technical knowledge to run it and perform the overall calibration process for your headphones.
-It's not too hard though.
+HearCal is a cross-platform command-line application with a Terminal User Interface (TUI).
+It is designed to be lightweight, easy to adapt, and low-maintenance.
+While it requires basic technical knowledge to run, the calibration process itself is intuitive.

 <img width="815" height="637" alt="image" src="https://github.com/user-attachments/assets/86848267-ee4c-4589-9d91-d939629ae82b" />
 <img width="802" height="638" alt="image" src="https://github.com/user-attachments/assets/0a9869ad-6cb0-4bad-80dc-78b06c2ce572" />

-## Disclaimers

-* I'm not an acoustics expert, not an psychoacoustics expert and not a physicist.
-I hope the calibration method used here is reasonably sound.
-If not, you're welcome to let me know how to improve it.
-* I generally don't know what I'm doing.
-Don't complain about it.
-* A lot of the stuff here is vibe-coded and AI generated as a starting point or AI improved.
-If you don't like it, you may keep it to yourself.
-If you find real errors, please let me know.
-* If you have improvements to the script, feel free to create merge requests.
-Be aware that I want this repo and script to stay simple and maintainable.
-This is not the place for scope creep.
-However, I want the calibration to be as effective as possible with the least amount of work.
+### Project Status & Disclaimers

+* Experimental Tool: This project is a functional implementation of psychoacoustic principles, but I am not an acoustics professional or physicist.
+It is a "community-driven" attempt to improve monitoring accuracy.
+* Contributions: If you have expertise in psychoacoustics or Python and see room for improvement, merge requests are welcome!
+The goal is to keep the tool effective yet simple and maintainable.
+* AI Integration: Parts of this documentation and code were developed or refined with the assistance of AI to ensure clarity and provide a starting point for development.

-## Credits
+### Credits

-A lot of the content here was shared first by [MixphonesUK](https://www.youtube.com/@MixPhonesUK).
-I have just tried to add the hearing correction on top and documented the approach for the hearing correction.
-Be sure to check out the playlists on that channel and support them if it brings value to you.
+This workflow was inspired by the research and methods shared by [MixphonesUK](https://www.youtube.com/@MixPhonesUK).
+HearCal builds upon those concepts by adding a systematic hearing-correction layer and a dedicated calibration interface.

 ---